scalar-labs/scalar-jepsen/scalardb/README.md

-# Jepsen tests for Scalar DB
+# Jepsen tests for ScalarDB

-This guide will teach you how to run Jepsen tests for Scalar DB.
+This guide will teach you how to run Jepsen tests for ScalarDB.
 The current tests use [Cassandra test tools in Jepsen](https://github.com/scalar-labs/scalar-jepsen/tree/cassandra).

 ## How to test